TAH-QUANT: Effective Activation Quantization in Pipeline Parallelism over Slow Network: Preliminary and Related Work

 \textbf{Quantization for LLM.} Quantization has emerged as a key technique for serving LLMs efficiently by reducing the precision of weights~\cite{lin2024awq,frantar2022gptq}, activations~\cite{xiao2023smoothquant}, and KV-cache~\cite{liu2024kivi} for the process of generative inference, parameter-efficient fine-tuning~\cite{dettmers2023qlora}, and large-scale pretraining~\cite{you2024parameterize,liu2024llm}.
-For example, AWQ~\cite{lin2024awq} quantizes the LLM weights by identifying a small subset of “salient” weight channels and scales them up before quantization, thereby preserving accuracy even at 4-bit weight precision.
+For example, AWQ~\cite{lin2024awq} quantizes the LLM weights by identifying a small subset of ``salient'' weight channels and scales them up before quantization, thereby preserving accuracy even at 4-bit weight precision.
 KIVI~\cite{liu2024kivi} proposes a tuning-free 2-bit quantization of the KV cache (with per-channel asymmetric scaling), dramatically reducing memory and enabling longer context lengths with negligible impact on generation quality.
 QLoRA~\cite{dettmers2023qlora} demonstrated that a 4-bit quantized base model can be \emph{fine-tuned} via low-rank adapters to reach the same performance as full \texttt{FP16} fine-tuning.
 LLM-QAT~\cite{liu2024llm} introduces a data-free QAT scheme that allows 4-bit quantization of weights, activations, and even the KV cache while preserving performance for training.
 One essential problem in such quantization methods is how to effectively resolve the issues of outliers in the quantization group~\cite{lin2024duquant,hu2025ostquant,you2024parameterize}.
 An especially simple yet effective transformation for outlier suppression is the \textit{Hadamard transform}~\cite{theodoridis2009feature}.
-Formally, the $N \times N$ Hadamard matrix $\mathbf{H}_N \in {\pm 1}^{N\times N}$ is defined such that $\mathbf{H}_N \mathbf{H}_N^T = N\mathbf{I}_N$ (so $\frac{1}{\sqrt{n}}\mathbf{H}_N$ is an orthonormal matrix).
-Multiplying a vector with dimension $N$ by $\mathbf{H}_N$ will evenly redistribute the vector’s components across $N$ dimensions.
+Formally, the $N \times N$ Hadamard matrix $\mathbf{H}_N \in \{\pm 1\}^{N\times N}$ is defined such that $\mathbf{H}_N \mathbf{H}_N^T = N\mathbf{I}_N$ (so $\frac{1}{\sqrt{n}}\mathbf{H}_N$ is an orthonormal matrix).
+Multiplying a vector with dimension $N$ by $\mathbf{H}_N$ will evenly redistribute the vector's components across $N$ dimensions.
+Recent quantization studies leverage the \textit{Hadamard transform} to suppress outliers and reduce quantization error, mainly for tensor-wise weight quantization in generative inference scenarios, such as QuaRot~\cite{ashkboos2024quarot} and SpinQuant~\cite{liu2024spinquant}.
+In contrast, we apply lightweight Hadamard transforms for \emph{activation communication} in pipeline-parallel training at a finer tile-wise granularity.